 Sla1 and Rvs in gene duplicated haploids:

 In Fig.2.8A, Sla1 movement in WT (1xh) and duplicated (2xh) haploids are presented.
 WT Sla1 is aligned so that time= 0 (s) corresponds to scission time.
 Sla1 for 2xh is shifted so that it moves inwards at the same time as WT.
 Both Sla1 centroids move inwards at the same rate, and to the same distance of 140nm.
+Suggesting that… (Help the reader by giving some interpretation here.
+What does this data say about invagination growth.)

 I measured the number of Rvs molecules recruited to endocytic sites in 1xh and 2xh strains.
 The maximum number of Rvs molecules recruited in the 2xh strain is 180, compared to 114 in WT (see TABLE.1, Fig.2.8): 1.6x more Rvs is recruited to endocytic sites in the gene duplicated strain.
 In Fig.2.8B, fluorescent intensity of Rvs167 in 1xh and 2xh cells are shown.
 Both Rvs167 fluorescent intensity plots are aligned so that time=0 (s) corresponds to their respective maxima.
 Rvs accumulation takes the same amount of time in 1xh as in 2xh: rate at which Rvs molecules is recruited to endocytic sites is 1.6x in Rvs duplicated cells (Fig.2.8B).
+Conclusion…

-Dynamics of Rvs disassembly are quite different.
+However, the dynamics of Rvs disassembly are quite different.
 Fig.2.8B shows that disassembly is slowed by ~1.5 seconds in 2xh compared to 1xh cell.
 In the corresponding Rvs centroid movement traces (Fig.2.8C), instead of the sharp jump seen in WT, there is a delay in movement into the cytoplasm.
+Conclusion…